 Everyone loves to have a clean email inbox!
 It’s a fact that Email Service providers like Gmail and Outlook are competing to come up with intuitive interfaces and management techniques.
 Moreover, the web is becoming smarter when it comes to email messages and newsletters.
 Despite all these, something always spoils almost everyone’s inbox — spam emails.

 Email Spam is one of the methods used for advertising and malicious activities.
 For instance, in most spam emails, you can find something fishy, leading to data theft or security breaches.
 Alternatively, they may be about products or services too.
-Regardless the content, spam emails are quite annoying and make your inbox look dirty.
+Regardless of the content, spam emails are quite annoying and make your inbox look dirty.
 At the least, with the huge number of spam emails, it’s hard to find the real ones.
-And, these are why we should know how to avoid spam email.
+And, these are why we should know how to get rid of spam emails.

 Avoiding spam emails is not just about having a clean inbox.
 It’s also about securing yourself from a variety of threats such as phishing.
-In this article, we have a few tips to avoid spam emails.
-They don’t offer ultimate spam protection, but surely prove effective.
+In this article, we have a few tips on how to get rid of spam emails.
+They don’t offer ultimate spam protection but surely prove effective.

 1. Share Your Email with Care